P-25/react-native-notification-reader/README.md

      *      "image": string (base64), // WARNING!
 THIS MAY NOT WORK FOR SOME APPLICATIONS SUCH TELEGRAM AND WHATSAPP
      *  }
      *
-     * Note that this properties depends on the sender configuration
-     * so many times a lot of them will be empty
+     * Note that these properties depend on the sender configuration so many times a lot of them will be empty */
-     */

     if (notification) {
         /**
-         * Here you could store the notifications in a external API.
+         * You could store the notifications in an external API.
-         * I'm using AsyncStorage here as an example.
+         * I'm using AsyncStorage in the example project.
          */

         ...